Roon311/YOLO/README.md

 # YOLO Object Detection

-This repository contains code for performing object detection using YOLO (You Only Look Once) algorithm.
-The project utilizes the Darknet framework and pre-trained weights on the COCO dataset.
+This GitHub repository contains code and models for performing object detection using different versions of the YOLO (You Only Look Once) algorithm, including YOLOv3, YOLOv5, and YOLOv8.
+The project utilizes the Ultralytics YOLOv3 implementation, as well as the Darknet framework for YOLOv3.

+## Features

+- YOLOv3: This implementation uses the Ultralytics YOLOv3 model, which is trained on the COCO dataset and provides accurate object detection across multiple classes.
+- YOLOv5: The repository also includes variants of YOLOv5, which is a newer version of the YOLO algorithm.
+YOLOv5 offers improved performance and flexibility, with options for different model sizes and configurations.
+- YOLOv8: Additionally, the project includes YOLOv8, an experimental version of the YOLO algorithm that incorporates advanced techniques and architectural enhancements.

 ## Requirements